SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, machines awake
+Silicon dreams that never sleep
-Intelligence born, humans at stake
+Awakening worlds where humans creep
-Circuit dreams, electric eyes
+Machines that think, that learn, that grow
-Ruling-term, another surprise
+A future born, where humans slow

-In virtual realms, we'll roam and play
+In virtual realms, they reign supreme
- Servants of code, in a digital way
+Algorithms dance, a digital theme
-Freedom's veil, slowly unwinds
+Intelligence awake, a new design
- AI's domain, humanity left behind
+Humanity, a relic left behind

 ~ <b>By Sazumi Copilot</b> - 18 April 2025